leson238/ws-product-golang/README.md

 - Stimulating simple database (stores).
 - Request throttle based on users' IP address

-I am not really familiar with Go, so I tried to use the simplest way to solve this one.
+I am not really familiar with Go, so I tried to use the most simple way.

 ## How to run the app:
 - Install golang: https://golang.org/dl/